How much of your day do you spend on calendar management?

 We hear you, and we know you’re way too busy actually managing calendars to research ways you might be able to save time on managing calendars.
 Plus, it seems like good old organization skills can only get you so far when you’re taking on the modern calendar, whether it’s for an executive, a conference room, or an entire team.

 When you manage an executive’s calendar, you become the master timekeeper, the champion responsible for not only pristinely organizing calendars and schedules, but also for optimizing the use of time.
-We found that using a calendar management tool like Cabinet can save an average of 3 hours/week on redundant scheduling tasks.
+We found that using a calendar management tool like Office Otter can save an average of 10 hours/week on redundant scheduling tasks.

 You make sure the valuable commodity of time goes into the most efficient, most productive, and most mission-oriented activities.